 Twitter user Allan Xia posted that Zao is the “best application of Deepfake-style AI facial replacement” he has ever seen and demonstrated his likeness in Leonardo DiCaprio generated in “under 8 seconds” from one photo.
 But some find the result not so desirable, in this case, users may be asked to follow on-screen prompts, such as blinking their eyes and opening their mouths to create a more realistic and seamless image.

 At present, major 3D face recognition technologies include 3D structured light, TOF and binocular stereo vision.
-High-end as the technologies are, they are mature enough to enter the market with a relatively low cost.
+High-end as the technologies are, they are mature enough to enter the market at a relatively low cost.
 Revopoint is an emerging American company, specialized in 3D cameras.
-Acusense, its latest structured light depth camera offers an accuracy up to 0.1mm, and outputs 8-megapixel RGB image at a frame rate of 15 frames per second.
-The high accuracy and resolution make Acusense a reliable tool to identify faces and screen out fake data.
+Acusense, its latest structured light depth camera offers accuracy up to 0.1mm, and outputs 8-megapixel RGB image at a frame rate of 15 frames per second.
+The high accuracy and resolution make Acusense a reliable tool to identify faces and screening out fake data.